 Caffeine is a type of stimulant.
 It can improve concentration and create alertness.
 Overconsumption can change the brain’s function and, in some cases, lead to addiction.
 While a bit different than drug addiction, caffeine addiction still warrants treatment to reduce the side effects it can cause.
-In some ways, it can also serve as one of the gateway drugs to more complicated health risks.
-To learn how to get help, call San Antonio Recovery Center.
+Caffeine addiction and substance abuse… are they related?
+In some ways, a caffeine addiction can serve as one of the gateway drugs to more complicated health risks.
+To learn how to get help, call San Antonio Recovery Center today at .

 What Is Caffeine Addiction?

 Caffeine works to stimulate the function of the central nervous system.
 Doing so can improve your mood, get the metabolism working, and help increase concentration.
 Some people may say they need caffeine in the morning to get functioning for the day.
 However, over-consuming caffeine can lead to addiction for some people.

 Caffeine stimulates the function of the brain, which creates changes in the brain’s chemistry.
 Sustained consumption makes it hard for the brain to function normally without access to coffee.
 This issue can happen in those who drink coffee often, including at least daily or more frequently.
 The addiction to caffeine is a real thing, and it can have a serious impact on your life if you’re not careful.
 It’s important to be able to moderate your consumption or stop altogether if necessary.

 In certain circumstances, caffeine addiction can lead to some negative consequences if left unchecked.
 It’s important to be aware of your consumption and make sure you’re not overdoing it.
 If you think you might have a problem, there are ways to get help.